Definitely-Not-Chris/product-stock-tracker/README.md

     - I would have separate the product and stock data into different tables for database normalization
     - I would have create product mapper class for it to be not tightly coupled with product entity and service
     - I would have create a DTO class for request and response
+    - I would have create a test for duplicated products

 ##
 ***